Cabral (horse)

-Cabral (2001–2017), also known as "JP", was a gold medalist dressage horse ridden by Natasha Baker.
+Cabral (2001–2017), also known as JP, was a gold medalist dressage horse ridden by Natasha Baker.
 The Polish-born British dressage horse, a Paralympic gold winner (2012) in Rio, was euthanized.

 Background

-JP was previously owned by Christian Landolt an FEI Dressage and Eventing rider and judge.
+JP was previously owned by Christian Landolt, a FEI Dressage and Eventing rider and judge.
 He brought JP to event however he was not bold enough in the cross country.

 Paralympics

-Natasha was selected as part of the dressage squad for Great Britain at the 2012 Summer Paralympics held in London, United Kingdom.
+Natasha Baker was selected as part of the para-dressage squad for Great Britain at the 2012 Summer Paralympics held in London, United Kingdom.
 In the individual championship test grade II event Baker and Cabral scored 76.857% to set a new Paralympic record for the grade II classification and win the gold medal ahead of German defending champion Britta Napel who won silver with a score of 76.000%.